Coronavirus (Covid-19) Policy

 Notices will be displayed describing rules for use of the premises such as the use of hand sanitiser at entrances and social distancing measures.

-If anyone presents themselves for work or to complete their contracted duties and displays signs of illness, they are to be sent home and to stay at home for at least seven days.
+If anyone presents themselves for work or to complete their contracted duties and displays signs of illness, they are to be sent home and to stay at home for at least ten days.

-If a staff member reports that someone else in the household has coronavirus symptoms, they are to be instructed to stay at home for at least 14 days, and if they begin to display symptoms themselves, they must stay at home for seven days from when the symptoms begin.
+If a staff member reports that someone else in the household has coronavirus symptoms, or they have been contacted by the NHS Track & Trace Service, they are to be instructed to stay at home for at least 14 days, and if they begin to display symptoms themselves, they must stay at home for ten days from when the symptoms begin.

 For functions not appropriate for homeworking, staggered working patterns and other measures will be taken to ensure service standards are maintained as much as possible whilst maintaining social distancing.